ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 ## Enjoying the Moroccan food

-I tried all kind of different tajines, a dish that is cooked and severed in an earthenware pot.
+I tried all kind of different tajines, a dish that is cooked and served in an earthenware pot.
 My favorite was a lamb tajine cooked with plums, raisins and other delicious ingredients.

 ![Lamb tajine](/assets/images/IMG_1100.jpg)

-It was very interesting to see all restaurants serving food that was made out of ingredients available on the markets around the corner.
+It was very interesting to see all restaurants serving food that was made out of ingredients available in the markets around the corner.
 Unpacked, fresh local food.
 Delicious!

 ## Driving back to the coast